VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 ```

-__Send Push Notification to all users using Java-Script App42 API :__ If you want to send Push Notification message to all users using App42 API , pass message in below method .
+__Send Push Notification to all users using JavaScript App42 API :__ If you want to send Push Notification message to all users using App42 API , pass message in below method .

 ```
 	 function sendPushMessageToAll() {